New Musician Must-Haves: Essential Accessories for Your Instrument

 • Instrument swabTypically made of high-quality fiber, instrument swabs will thoroughly clean your child’s instrument while protecting its finish.

-• Neck strap Intended to hold the instrument securely, and in a good position to play.
+• Neck strap – Intended to hold the instrument securely in a proper playing position.

 Essential Brass Accessories